The Purpose of Each Case Type

 - Oversized/Overweight Vehicle Permit (OSOW) – Required to enable oversized and overweight vehicles to travel over County-maintained roads across certain defined routes.

 - Special Utility Permit (SU) – Required to construct any utility within a County rights-of-way to ensure that the County road is repaired after utility construction.
 (Note: Separate approvals are required from the appropriate utility for installation of water and sewer [WSSC], gas, electric, telecommunications, etc.)

 - Maintenance Utility Permit – Required to ensure that a utility company maintains the system within the County rights-of-way and must be renewed each year and kept in force perpetually or until the utility is removed from the County rights-of-way.

 - Special Drain Permit – Required for connection of a private storm drain or drainage system to a public storm drain system

-- Special Permit – Enables construction of minor site work in the public rights-of-way, such as installation of trees, red light cameras or handicapped ramps; as well as for the collection of a Woodland Conservation Fee, in lieu of no other grading permit requirement.
+- Special Permit – Enables construction of minor site work, such as installation of trees, red light cameras or handicapped ramps; as well as for the collection of a Woodland Conservation Fee, in lieu of no other grading permit requirement.

 - Restoration Permit – Required if a permittee is proposing to drive construction equipment across completed public streets, as is sometimes needed to build structures or additional site road infrastructure.
 This permit requires fees and bonds and the permittee is required to repair the public roadway prior to permit closure.